iotaledger/wallet.rs/docs/docs/libraries/python/examples.md

 2. Once and instance of `iota_wallet.Transfer()` is created, it can be sent via the `transfer()` function of the `Account` instance

 :::info
-We highly recommend that you sync the account information with the Tangle before do anything with the account by running the `account.sync().execute()` method.
+We highly recommend that you sync the account information with the Tangle by running the `account.sync().execute()` method before do anything with the account.
 :::

 ```python